opendatacube/datacube-stats/README.rst

 Feature ID
 ~~~~~~~~~~

-For a multiple polygon shape file, specific feature id can passed on to do the statistics.
+For a multiple polygon shape file, specific feature id can be passed on to do for that feature.

 .. code-block:: yaml